Herbert Richardson (publisher): Early life

 Herbert Warren Richardson was born in 1932.
-Richardson is the great grandson of Isaac Adams, a Massachusetts State Senator and the inventor of the Adams Power Press.
+Richardson is the great-grandson of Isaac Adams, a Massachusetts State Senator and the inventor of the Adams Power Press.
 He attended Baldwin-Wallace College in Berea, Ohio and pledged an interracial fraternity, where his friends included James Lawson, the activist and an architect of the civil rights movement.
 In 1963, Richardson earned his doctorate at the Harvard Divinity School.

 Career

 Academia

 After receiving his doctorate, Richardson became an assistant professor at the Harvard Divinity School, where he was the first professor appointed to the HDS faculty who was trained by it.
 In the late 1960s, he left Harvard for the University of St. Michael's College.

+In 1981 he edited a book defending Sun Myung Moon and the Unification Church; this became an official text of that church.

 In 1994, Richardson was fired by St. Michael's on the grounds that he had abused a medical leave and not fully disclosed the amount of time he was spending on a business venture, the Edwin Mellen Press.

 Business ventures

 In 1972, four years into his time at St. Michael's, Richardson started his own scholarly press.
 The business was called Edwin Mellen Press, after his grandfather.
 The press' original goal was to publish dissertations by graduate students from his department at St. Michael's, but expanded to publish books on a wide variety of topics.
 By 1979, the press had grown large enough to warrant larger premises in Lewiston, New York, and Queenston, Canada.
 The press was soon publishing as many as 150 titles a year and the opened a UK office in Lampeter, Wales, in 1987.
 Research libraries are the single main market for Mellen Press's books, with the University of London holding 4,926 of its books, and Harvard University holding 4,731 titles.

+In 1991, the University of Toronto began an investigation of Richardson's conduct as a tenured professor, including this business venture.

-In 1993, Richardson founded the Edwin Mellen University, located in the Turks and Caicos, which offered M. Phil and Ph.D degrees based on dissertations alone, and BAs solely for life experience.
+Subsequently, as the University suspended accreditation of his courses in 1993 while the investigation continued, Richardson founded the Edwin Mellen University.
+Located in the Turks and Caicos, this business offered M.Phil. and D.Litt. degrees based on dissertations alone, and Baccaloreat degrees for life experience.

+In 1994, the University of Toronto concluded that Richardson was a "dishonest and untrustworthy employee" who made "substantial financial gain" from running his two businesses, and sacked him.
+Richardson then continued to work through his two businesses, principally from his press facility in Lewiston NY.